mycaya/AngularJS-Boilerplate/README.md

 It's component based, based on Angular v1.6.1 and as routing library is used Angular UI Router v1.

 # AngularJS-Boilerplate
-Simple AngularJS Boilerplate to kick start your new project with SASS support and Gulp watch/build tasks
+Simple AngularJS Boilerplate to kick start your new project with SASS support and Gulp watch/build tasks.

 # Features
 * SASS support including sourceMaps